 vector_cross_product()

-in the stokes
+and vcp3() in the stokes packagevignettes/vector_cross_product.Rmd

 vector_cross_product.Rmd

-function (M)
+vector_cross_productfunction (M)

 {